Michalcieslik1/Montezuma-s-Revenge/README.md

 ```lua
 ENTITY[i][spriteNum,x,y,alive,levelNo,xdirection]
 ```
+...where the spriteNum is the sprrite number of the entity, x and y are the current position, alive is the boolean flag that determines whether the entity exists and levelNo is the level at which the entity is rendered in.

 From there, the function updateEntities() goes through every item in ENTITY and handles the specified behavior of each entity based on its tile ID:
 ```lua
 function updateEntities()